 120 | Chart | Table | Photo |

-The ASUS TUF Gaming VG259QM has an optional Black Frame Insertion feature to help improve motion clarity called 'ELMB,' and it can be used at the same time as variable refresh rate (VRR).
-The standard ELMB setting (without VRR) works between 120Hz and 280Hz, while the ELMB Sync setting (with VRR) works between 50Hz and 280Hz.
-That said, we found that it doesn't work at all between 50Hz and 85Hz.
-These results are consistent with our findings on the ASUS VG279QM.
+The ASUS TUF Gaming VG259QM has an optional backlight strobing feature, commonly known as black frame insertion, to help improve motion clarity.
+Unlike most monitors, the amplitude of each pulse can be adjusted, as the backlight setting isn't locked when ELMB is enabled.
+The standard ELMB setting (without VRR) works between 120Hz and 280Hz, while the ELMB Sync setting (with VRR) can be enabled between 50Hz and 280Hz, but it doesn't actually do anything between 50Hz and 85Hz.